Chart Color Schemes

 Educational achievement in Bentleigh East places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

 Educational attainment in Bentleigh East is notably higher than national averages.
-Specifically, 41.8% of residents aged 15 years and above have university qualifications, compared to Australia's 30.4%.
-This educational advantage is reflected in the prevalence of various degrees: Bachelor degrees are most common at 27.1%, followed by postgraduate qualifications (10.9%) and graduate diplomas (3.8%).
-Vocational credentials are also prominent, with 25.6% of residents aged 15 years and above holding such qualifications, including advanced diplomas (11.3%) and certificates (14.3%).
+As of 2016 data, 41.8% of residents aged 15 and above held university qualifications, compared to Australia's 30.4%.
+University graduates form the largest group with 27.1%, followed by postgraduate holders at 10.9% and graduate diploma holders at 3.8%.
+Vocational credentials are also prevalent, with 25.6% of residents aged 15 and above holding such qualifications, including advanced diplomas (11.3%) and certificates (14.3%).

-Educational participation is high in Bentleigh East, with 30.9% of residents currently enrolled in formal education.
+Educational participation is high, with 30.9% of residents currently enrolled in formal education as of the 2016 census.
 This includes 10.8% in primary education, 9.0% in secondary education, and 5.6% pursuing tertiary education.

 Frequently Asked Questions - Education